TNowalk/my-next-project-course/milestone-3.md

 This creates a method called `populate` which will be the middleware that will populate a project from an ID in the route parameter.
 It uses `.findById` to lookup an object by the ID and `.exec` will execute the query.
 If there is an error, we call `next` which advances the request to the next step (most likely the controller method).
 If we couldn't find the project, we call `next` with an error indicating so.
 And finally, if we found the project we populate `req.project` with the project object so it will be available to our controller methods.

-To use the middleware, we need to open up `api/project/index.js` and before `router.get('/', controller.index);` add the following:
+To use the middleware, we need to edit `api/project/index.js` and before the line with `router.get('/', controller.index);` add the following:

 ```
 // Project Middleware
 router.param('project', controller.populate);
 ```

 Now, whenever we define a route that has `:project` in it the middleware will automatically populate the object for us.

 Alright, so there are a couple more routes to make.
 We can get a list of projects and create a new project, but we need a way to look at a single project.
 Open up `api/project/project.controller.js` and add the following method to the end of the file:

 ```
 // Retrieve a single project